Ancestors lost in the crowd?

 The outcome of the battle was an overwhelming British victory tinged with sadness over the death of Admiral Nelson, Britain's charismatic and tactically brilliant admiral.

 The French and Spanish lost 19 ships, the British, none.
-The French and Spanish casualties suffered an appalling 6,953 casualties, of whom 4,408 died.
+The French and Spanish suffered an appalling 6,953 casualties, of whom 4,408 died.
 The British had 1,690 casualties, of whom 430 died.

 The news of the battle was eagerly awaited in London, for Britain had been under the threat of invasion by Napoleon for several years, and it was thought that the combined French and Spanish fleet were intent on sailing to the English Channel - the preliminary stage of the invasion.